Your Role As Attorney Of A Health And Welfare LPA

 - Complaints about the donor’s care or treatment.

 In this role you have important duties and responsibilities, which are set out in the Mental Capacity Act 2005 and explained in the Code of Practice, with which you should be familiar.
-This can be accessed from the website of the Ministry of Justice:

 - You must follow the principles set out in section 1 of the Act: